gallenc/com619-devops1/session9/README.md

+# Session 9 module wrapup exercise

+The [COM619-DevOpsWrapup2.0.pdf](../session9/COM619-DevOpsWrapup2.0.pdf) contains a wrap up exercise for the module.

 # Session 9  remote monitoring

 A basic level of monitoring can be achieved if you expose the nginx statistics and provide your lecturer with the  URL of your application.